openvinotoolkit/openvino/docs/gapi/kernel_api.md

 * Kernel interface name -- Also serves as a name of new type defined with this macro;
 * Kernel signature -- An `std::function<>`-like signature which defines API of the kernel;
-* Kernel's unique name -- Used to identify kernel when its type information is stripped within the system.
+* Kernel unique name -- Used to identify kernel when its type information is stripped within the system;
-* Kernel declaration may be seen as function declaration -- In both cases a new entity must be used then according to the way it was defined.
+* Kernel declaration/Function declaration -- In both cases, a new entity must be used then according to the way it was defined.

-Kernel signature defines kernel's usage syntax -- which parameters it takes during graph construction.
-Implementations can also use this signature to derive it into backend-specific callback signatures (see next chapter).
+Kernel signature defines kernel's usage syntax, which parameters it takes during graph construction.
+Implementations can also use this signature to derive it into backend-specific callback signatures (check next chapter).

 Kernel may accept values of any type, and G-API dynamic types are handled in a special way.
-All other types are opaque to G-API and passed to kernel in `outMeta()` or in execution callbacks as-is.
+All other types are unclear to G-API, and are passed to kernel in `outMeta()` or in execution callbacks as-is.

 Kernel's return value can only be of G-API dynamic type – `cv::GMat`, `cv::GScalar`, or `cv::GArray<T>`.
 If an operation has more than one output, it should be wrapped into an `std::tuple<>` (which can contain only mentioned G-API types).
 Arbitrary-output-number operations are not supported.